spyzhov/chttp/README.md

-# chttp
+# cHTTP

-Golang HTTP client wrapper with the middleware layer
+Golang HTTP client wrapper with the middleware layer.

+# License

+MIT licensed.
+See the [LICENSE](LICENSE) file for details.